Wage Discrepancies Between Staff Nurses & Travel Nurses

 How to Effectively Support Staff Nurses & Travel Nurses

-In January 2022, a collaboration of five professional organizations, the Partners for Nurse Staffing, launched the Nurse Staffing Think Tank.
-(Dr. Boston-Leary was one of the representatives from the American Nurses Association.)
-In tackling a multi-variable problem, the think tank proposed a multi-pronged set of solutions, of which total compensation was only one part.
+In January 2022, a collaboration of five professional organizations, the Partners for Nurse Staffing, launched the Nurse Staffing Task Force.
+Dr. Boston-Leary was one of the representatives from the American Nurses Association.
+In tackling a multi-variable problem, the task force proposed a multi-pronged set of solutions, of which total compensation was only one part.
+[Update: The recommendations from this group led to nurse staffing being listed as a Joint Commission national performance goal for 2026.]

-Key areas of focus in the think tank’s report included:
+Key areas of focus in the report included:

 • Promoting a healthy work environment